NCI-CGR/cgrtelomeres/README.md

 ### Installation and Execution

-R theoretically has the capacity to install packages directly from gitlab.
-However, due to what appear to be API version issues, this is not currently working for me from CGR's gitlab.
-Hopefully migration to another host will resolve this issue in the coming months.
+R has the capacity to install packages directly from GitHub.
+In R:

-For the moment, the following should work (from the NIH network):

-`git clone --branch default http://10.133.130.114/palmercd/cgrtelomeres.git`

-This will clone the project into a subdirectory of your current directory called `cgrtelomeres`.
-You can then install this package from within R with the following commands:

 `# depending on your system: install.packages("devtools")
 require(devtools)
-install("cgrtelomeres")
+devtools::install_github("NCI-CGR/cgrtelomeres")
 require(cgrtelomeres)`

 The primary entry point for the software is `cgrtelomeres::process.experiment`.